CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 |

-These 11 bits represents the whole temperature range, with a 0.125 degree Celcius precision, i.e. 1/8 of a degree.
+These 11 bits represents the whole temperature range, with a 0.125 degree Celsius precision, i.e. 1/8 of a degree.
 The binary value of each bit, including sign, is detailed in the table below:

 .. raw:: html